harumuki/dotnetthoughts.github.io/_posts/2017-11-25-how-to-use-angular4-wth-aspnet-mvc.md

 Now you have completed the initial infrastructure.

 If you notice, I have removed the Bootstrap reference from _layout file.
 You can add it via `.angular-cli.json` file.
 First you need to install JQuery, Popper JS and Bootstrap 4 via `npm install` command.

+{% highlight HTML %}
+npm install jquery --save
+npm install popper.js --save
+npm install bootstrap --save
+{% endhighlight %}

 Once you installed it, you can modify the file like this.

 ![angular-cli.json Styles and Script reference]({{ site.url }}/assets/images/2017/11/angularcli_json_ref.png)